What is Supply Chain Analytics?

 Article originally published on medium.

-A Supply Chain can be defined as several parties exchanging flows of material, information or money resources with the ultimate goal of fulfilling a customer request.
+A Supply Chain can be defined as several parties exchanging flows of material, information, or money resources to fulfil a customer request.

 As information plays an important role, Supply chain Analytics has emerged as the methodologies and tools organizations use to get insights from data associated with all processes included in the value chain.